kubevirt/vm-import-operator/docs/design.md

 Type in network mappings can be omitted as long as target namespace is not present as well; in that case "pod" type will be assumed.

+In for each mapping in "storageMappings" section under "ovirt", it is possible to specify the Volume Mode for the target PVC.
+The value is `Block` or `Filesystem`.

 ```yaml
 apiVersion: v2v.kubevirt.io/v1beta1
 kind: ResourceMapping